 A House of Lords Committee has slammed governments across Europe, including the UK Government, for failing to do more to protect lone refugee children.

-In a damning new report, Peers slammed European leaders for leaving unaccompanied children living in squalid conditions and vulnerable to exploitation.
+In a damning new report [PDF], Peers slammed European leaders for leaving unaccompanied children living in squalid conditions and vulnerable to exploitation.
 The Committee also noted the UK’s reluctance to help relocate children away from unsafe conditions in other countries.